dsecuredcom/dynamic-file-searcher/Readme.md

 - Skipping certain domains when WAF is detected
 - Proxy support for anonymous scanning
 - Verbose mode for detailed output and analysis
-- Static word separator option for more targeted searches

 ## Installation